praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ## Add Variables with Rules

-When you configured the Analytics Extension, you populated the `pageName` variable in the extension configuration.
+When you configured the [!DNL Analytics] extension, you populated the `pageName` variable in the extension configuration.
 This is a fine location to populate other global variables such as eVars and props, provided the value is available on the page before the Launch embed code loads.

 A more flexible location to set variables, as well as events, is in rules using the Set Variables action.
-Rules allow you to set different Analytics variables and events under different conditions.
+Rules allow you to set different [!DNL Analytics] variables and events under different conditions.
 For example, you could set the `prodView` only on product detail pages and the purchase event only on order confirmation pages.
 This section shows you how to set variables using rules.

 ### Use Case

 Product Detail Pages (PDP) are important points for data collection on retail sites.
-Typically, you want Analytics to register that a product view occurred and which product was viewed.
+Typically, you want [!DNL Analytics] to register that a product view occurred and which product was viewed.
 This is helpful in understanding which products are popular with your customers.
 On a media site, article or video pages could use similar tracking techniques to the ones demonstrated in this section.
 When you load a Product Detail Page, you might want to put that value into a Page Type eVar, as well as set some events and the product id.
 This allows us to see the following in our analysis:

 1. How many times product detail pages are loaded?
 1. Which specific products are viewed and how many times?